aonoa68/cultural-dynamics-gan/paper.md

 # Statement of need

-Generative adversarial networks (GANs) have been widely adopted as flexible models of learning and adaptation, but their use in cultural and social modeling often remains opaque due to tightly coupled implementations and implicit optimization dynamics.
+Generative adversarial networks (GANs) [@goodfellow2014generative]　have been widely adopted as flexible models of learning and adaptation, but their use in cultural and social modeling often remains opaque due to tightly coupled implementations and implicit optimization dynamics.
-In particular, many existing implementations obscure the temporal trade-off between exploration and exploitation that is central to theories of cultural evolution and niche construction.
+In particular, many existing implementations obscure the temporal trade-off between exploration and exploitation that is central to theories of cultural evolution and niche construction [@boyd1985culture; @odling2003niche].

 PlaceEmotion-GAN addresses this gap by providing a lightweight, modular, and theory-aligned software framework in which the temporal structure of learning is